Title I Q and A

-Title I is a federal act that provides money to school districts.
-The money is used to develop programs to help support students at risk of school failure.
+Title I is a Federal Act that provides funds to school districts.
+The funds are used to develop programs to help support students at risk of school failure.

 How is the money distributed?

-The amount of money a district receives for Title I programs is based on census figures indicating the percentage of economically disadvantaged families in its area.
+The amount of money a district receives is based on the percentage of students eligible for free and reduced lunch.

 Can the money be used only for students who are economically disadvantaged?

 No. In fact, Title I does not receive the names of those families.
-Title I programs serve those who are educationally at risk (children with reading, writing, and/or math deficiencies, and young children who have the potential for school problems).
+Title I programs serve those who are educationally at risk according to district screening.

 - Start Right is a kindergarten and first grade program.
-It provides in-class support to eligible children.
+Staff provide in-class support and intervention in Reading and Math to eligible children

 Who decides what programs Title I will fund?

 The decision about how Title I money is spent is a collaborative process.
 The Title I staff communicate with parents, classroom teachers, administrators, and Title I students.
-This is done at each school building through advisory committees, surveys, parent and teacher meetings, newsletters, and presentations.
-Stakeholders share information and receive feedback about the effectiveness of all programs.
+This is done at each school building through parent advisory committees, surveys, parent and teacher meetings, events, and mailings.
+Stakeholders share information and respond to surveys about effectiveness of Title I programs.
 This information is considered in the drafting of the application that must be submitted every year to the Pennsylvania Department of Education, Division of Federal Programs.

 What are the responsibilities of parents?

-Parents have a large role in Title I. They are informed by letter of their child’s eligibility for Title I and have the option of accepting the help for their child.
-Parents are invited to Title I meetings, conferences, and workshops annually.
+Parents have a large role in Title I. They are informed by letter of their child’s eligibility for Title I and have the option of accepting or declining the service for their child.
+Parents are invited to Title I meetings, conferences and/or workshops annually.
 They receive reports about their child’s progress and suggestions for how they might help the child at home.
-Children whose parents get involved have a much better rate of success.
+Children whose parents are involved have a much better rate of success.

 How can a parent of a child in the Title I program become involved?